-A Data Analyst who can sift through tables of granular data, set up regular reporting and answer business questions is a valuable part of the company.
+An analyst who can sift through tables of granular data, set up regular reporting and answer business questions is a valuable part of the company.

-Before calling in a recruiter and writing a list of requirements, think about what you want from an Analyst.
+Before calling in a recruiter and writing a list of requirements, think about what you want from an analyst.
 Hopefully you’ve done some research to identify the gaps in your reporting, where your data is and how easy it is to get at.

 Work through the points in the Designing the Data Team post to create a strategy and structure for your new hire to fit into.

 “When faced with an unusual title it makes it hard do any kind of research into the role and expected salary as a job seeker.”

 The title “Analyst” is not as descriptive as you might think.

 A quick look on any job site shows this could mean a Financial Analyst, process focused Business Analyst or Market Research Analyst.

 The key when hiring is to be descriptive but not cheesy or too creative.
 Titles like “Data Artisan” or “Data Curation Specialist” may make sense to you, but not to the outside world.

 If you are looking for a Marketing Data Analyst here is your chance to make this crystal clear.
 You don’t want to miss your chance with so many other opportunities out there for job seekers.

 - Will they be doing specialised work like Marketing Analytics?
 Using this title makes it clear that tools like Google Analytics and business acumen will be required.
 For some this is exciting work, for others, they would rather not be in the world of sales and marketing.